 Using a branded link tool like Rebrandly means that you can use your own domain and keep your brand name in the links that you’re sharing.

-2. Use a Unique Top Level Domain
+2. Use a unique Top Level Domain

-3. Include Your Keyword
+3. Include a keyword

 Branded links allow you to choose the keyword that you would like to use.
 Since you’re using your own domain as we discussed above, you won’t have the issue of your chosen keyword being taken as long as you haven’t used it before yourself.

-Don’t worry it’s not as confusing as it sounds.
+Don’t worry, it’s not as confusing as it sounds.
 You may have heard that https:// before a URL means that the website is ‘secure’.
 But what does that really mean?

-Capitalizing the first letter of each word in your URL can make it much easier for humans to process and thus more likely to click.
-Let’s put it to the test.
-Take for example a media company called ‘Breaking News Reports’.
-Which of these URLs is easier to process?
+Capitalizing the first letter of each word in your URL can make it much easier for humans to process.
+The easier it is for them to comprehend your link, the more likely they are to click.

-7. Keep Your Promise
+7. Keep your promise

-If every time you clicked a link from our brand it brought you to unrelated content it wouldn’t take long before you stopped clicking our links altogether.
-(Don’t worry Rebrandly would never do that ).
+If every time you clicked on a link from our brand it brought you to unrelated content, it wouldn’t be long before you stopped clicking our links altogether.
+(Don’t worry though, Rebrandly would never do that ).